tizianodeg/gruenbeck_softliQ_SC/README.md

 1. Using a file manager or terminal, navigate to your Home Assistant configuration directory (where `configuration.yaml` is located).
 2. If the `custom_components` folder does not exist, create it.
-3. Inside the `custom_components` directory, create a new folder named `gruenbeck_softliQ_SC`.
+3. Inside the `custom_components` directory, create a new folder named `gruenbeck_softliqsc`.
-4. Download all files from `custom_components/gruenbeck_softliQ_SC/` in this repository and place them into the newly created directory.
+4. Download all files from `custom_components/gruenbeck_softliqsc/` in this repository and place them into the newly created directory.
 5. Restart Home Assistant.

 ## Configuration in the UI